From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Results

+To validate the effectiveness of the proposed image-based visibility detection method, we first conduct ablation experiments on the validation dataset to investigate two key design choices: (1) the impact of the zoom-in crop strategy, and (2) the difference between image queries and text queries for zero-shot landmark detection.
+The results are reported in Table \ref{tab:visibility_ablation} and in Figure \ref{fig:ablation_six_landmarks}.
+The results show that the zoom-in preprocessing substantially improves the performance of the zero-shot object detection model.
+In addition, image queries generally outperform text queries in precision, recall, and F1-score for both visible and invisible classes, indicating their advantage in detecting landmarks from complex street view scenes.

-To validate the effectiveness of the proposed image-based visibility detection method, we compare the performance of image-based visibility detection and 3D model-based visibility simulation on the validation dataset.
+We further compare the performance of image-based visibility detection and 3D model-based visibility simulation on the validation dataset.
 The result is summarised as in Table~\ref{tab:visibility_comparison}.
-The validation set is composed of 2400 locations from the six cities, and is manually labeled as visible or invisible to the corresponding landmarks.
-Compared to the 3D-based method, image-based method presents overall higher accuracy, and better precision and recall scores in classifying both visible and invisible samples.

-To gain a more detailed observation of both methods, Figure \ref{fig:confusion_matrix} summarises their precision for visible and invisible classifications across different landmarks and at different distance bands.

-More details about the methods' performance are attached in \ref{sec:sample:appendix_D}.
-For most landmarks, the SVI-based method presents best performance in identifying visible locations in the distance band of 0 - 500 m, with precision scores for most landmarks around and above 0.8.
-Identifying visibility to the Eiffel Tower achieves a highest precision of 0.98.
-The precision scores can drop significantly as the distance increases.
-For locations within the distance band of 500 - 1000 m, the precision scores drop to around 0.6 for landmarks of the Eiffel Tower, Burj Khalifa, Petronas Towers, and Taipei 101.
-For Tokyo Tower, the precision dropped to 0.24.
-As an exception, performance for detecting visibility for The Shard doesn't change significantly.
-Though performance degrades as distance increases, the SVI-based method still outperforms the 3D-based method in all the distance bands in terms of the precision of detecting visible locations.

-For identifying invisible locations, both methods achieve higher precision, and the pattern is prevalent across distance bands.
-The reason is that the proportion of invisible locations is naturally higher in the validation set and across landmarks.
-As distance increases, the proportion difference gets amplified further, and the impact of misclassified samples on the precision calculation tends to be reduced.
+Under this validation setting, the image-based method achieves higher overall accuracy and higher visible-class precision than the open 3D workflow, while both methods perform more strongly on the invisible class than on the visible class.